 These are just a few of the possibilities out there for recruiters to use chatbots to streamline the recruitment process and provide additional services to prospective students.

-If your university needs some assistance preparing for the high-tech future or you’re still trying to get on top of the high-tech present, check out what updating your online recruitment tools can do for your school.
+If your university needs some assistance preparing for the high-tech future or you’re still trying to get on top of the high-tech present, check out how we helped AIMS Education generate new student leads.